JacobAndersson/bert/README.md

 # WIP: BERT - the cramming way

-The [cramming paper](https://arxiv.org/abs/2212.14034) showed that it is possible to almost reproduce BERT 24h of compute on consumer grade hardware.
-Lets try to reproduce it
+The [cramming paper](https://arxiv.org/abs/2212.14034) showed that it is possible to almost reproduce BERT on 24h of compute on consumer grade hardware.
+That sounds fun, lets try it!

 # TODO
 Data, model, training loop, testing.
 Everything!